AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 .. method:: ExecutableModel.getConservedMoietyIds([index])
+   :module: RoadRunner

-   Returns a vector of conserved moiety identifier symbols.
+   Return a vector of conserved moiety identifier symbols.

    :param index: A array of compartment indices indicating which compartment ids to return.
    :type index: None or numpy.ndarray